PaulSchiretz/pgl-backup/README.md

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for full license text.

 This software includes components from third-party projects and the Go standard library.
-See the [LICENSE](./LICENSE) file for full license text and attributions.
+See the [NOTICE](./NOTICE) file for third-party attributions and full license texts.